 Even though rare, some patients may have allergic reactions to dexpanthenol.
 Potential signs of an allergic reaction may include:

-All drugs may cause side effects.
-Call your doctor or pursue medical attention if any of the following side effects bother you or will not disappear:
+Stop using Dexpanthenol and call your doctor right away if any of the following bother you or do not disappear:

 - – Upset stomach